Kill Devil Hills Guide Sections:

 - Surf fishing is allowed.
 A fishing license is required in North Carolina and can be obtained before your vacation via the NC Marine Fisheries and Wildlife website, or a fishing license can be purchased at most any tackle shop on the Outer Banks.

 - 4x4 Driving on the Beach - Driving on the beach is permitted October 1 - April 30 through designated access points.
 Vehicles must have current safety inspection, registration, insurance and license plate.
+Obtain a beach driving permit either from the Town of Kill Devil Hills or the Town of Nags Head.
+Through a reciprocal program, each town recognizes the beach driving permit issued by the other.

 Dining and shopping options are in no short supply either, and hungry visitors will find they have their choice between fast food and fine dining, small locally owned shops and national chains, quick bites and four course meals.
 These shops and restaurants are located throughout the town, either along the beach road in decades-old buildings or historic original coast guard stations, or on the bypass in beachy shopping centers and modern plazas.
 With many amenities within walking distance, Kill Devil Hills vacationers will find they don't have to travel too far to enjoy the highlights of the Outer Banks; shopping and dining scene.